LondonCSS/website/src/about-us.md

 ## Sponsors

 London CSS is made possible thanks to the generosity of our sponsors.
-We are grateful to [Samsung Internet](https://samsunginter.net) and to [Financial Times](https://www.ft.com/) for their support: with their help we're able to put these events together and recognise the contributions of our amazing speakers
+We are grateful to [Samsung Internet](https://samsunginter.net), to the [Financial Times](https://www.ft.com/) and to [Vonage](https://www.vonage.co.uk/) for their support: with their help we're able to put these events together and recognise the contributions of our amazing speakers